 - The handles don’t seem to be quite as exceptionally well made as the other components of this ping pong paddle

-This budget friendly offering from Sport Game Pro offers 2 paddles and a fabric carrying case that’s highly lightweight but still substantial enough to protect the paddles from the elements while traveling–whether it’s around the world or just down to the local bar for a quick game.
+This budget-friendly offering from Killer spin offers black paddle and a fabric carrying protective case that’s highly lightweight but still substantial enough to protect the paddles from the elements while traveling–whether it’s around the world or just down to the local bar for a quick game.
+The case can carry 2 bats and ping pong 4 balls

-While the inclusion of two paddles at a price that wouldn’t be unreasonable for a single ping pong paddle is obviously a big bonus feature for me, I’m going to focus the rest of this review on the quality of the paddles themselves.
+While the inclusion of nice looking case along with single ping pong paddle is obviously a big bonus feature for me, I’m going to focus the rest of this review on the quality of the paddles themselves.

 There’s good news on this front: these are conscientiously designed, very powerful paddles.
-While some of the other best ping pong paddles available today choose to focus more on speed or more on control, the focus with these paddles from Sport Game Pro is on spin.
+While some of the other best ping pong paddles available today choose to focus more on speed or more on control, the focus with these paddles from killerspin is on spin.

-They achieve their higher spin rating than many other ping pong paddles on the market by providing a slightly tackier rubber, allowing the ball to remain in contact with the rubber for slightly longer.
+They achieve their higher spin rating than many other ping pong paddles on the market by providing a slightly tackier rubber Nitrx-4Z allowing the ball to remain in contact with the rubber for slightly longer.

-While Sport Game Pro focused on spin more than anything else during the design and manufacture processes for these ping pong paddles, they also put a lot of emphasis on speed.
+While jetblack focused on spin more than anything else during the design and manufacture processes for these ping pong paddles, they also put a lot of emphasis on control.
 While they’re not the fastest ping pong paddles on their market due to their slightly higher weight, they’re a lot faster than the average paddle.

-Of course, because ping pong paddles can never have perfect control, spin, and speed, there’s a little bit less control here.
-As such, I would recommend these most strongly to very aggressive players, rather than more defensive ones, because of their emphasis on speed and spin over pinpoint accuracy.
+Of course, because ping pong paddles can never have perfect control, spin, and speed, there’s a little bit less speed here.
+As such, I would recommend these most strongly to very defensive players, rather than more defensive ones, because of their emphasis on control and spin over pinpoint accuracy.

-In other words, these ping pong paddles are designed to win matches through surprising and powerful moves rather than with a more slow burn kind of strategy.
+In other words, these ping pong paddles are designed to win matches through surprising and powerful moves rather than with a more quick end kind of strategy.
 If that kind of play sounds like your style, these paddles may be the best choice for you.

-In terms of their durability, these ping pong paddles have a lot to offer, with 5 ply wood blade construction and thick rubbers with a 2.0 millimeter spunge.
+In terms of their durability, these ping pong paddles have a lot to offer, with suspension construction and Nitrx-4Z rubbers.
 Their handles are also solidly constructed and flare in a comfortable, natural way, as well as featuring a nice grip.
+Flexible PVC tape surrounds the ping pong racket to protect the perimeter.

 Unfortunately, the upshot of this is that the rubbers can’t be replaced.
 This is a shame because of the fact that rubbers do eventually wear out–and when that happens with these paddles, you’ll need to replace the whole unit rather than just the rubber.

-That being said, the rubbers are more conscientiously designed and well manufactured than a lot of rubbers on the market, especially with paddles at this price point, and their thickness and material construction greatly enhances their durability.
+That being said, the rubbers are more conscientiously designed and well manufactured than a lot of rubbers on the market, especially with paddles at this price point, and their thickness greatly enhances spin.
 All that essentially means that the rubbers wouldn’t need to be replaced for quite a while anyway.

-In my opinion, these ping pong paddles are best for aggressive intermediate players looking for a budget friendly option that will help improve their game.
-I think they’re also a great choice for anyone who wants to upgrade the paddles that came with their ping pong table set–because this kit comes with two paddles, it’s a great option for home play as well as play in leagues or tournaments.
+In my opinion, these ping pong paddles are best for defensive intermediate players looking for a .budget friendly option that will help improve their game.
+I think they’re also a great choice for anyone who wants to upgrade the paddles for home play as well as play in leagues or tournaments.

 Additionally, these paddles simply look great.
-While the pads are a bright red color, the handles have a slightly more intricate wood grain style design that makes them look really classy–perfect both for showing off in public or for accenting a home rec room or man cave.
+The black color can intimidate the opponents.
+The handles have a slightly more intricate wood grain style design that makes them look really classy–perfect both for showing off in public or for accenting a home rec room or man cave.

-- Kit includes two paddles and a carrying case at a price that would be fair for just one paddle with no case, meaning you may get a lot of value for every dollar spent.
+- Kit includes a carrying case at a price that would be fair for just one paddle with no case, meaning you may get a lot of value for every dollar spent.

-- The tackiness of the rubber is designed to increase the amount of spin you can put on the ball, and the overall product is designed for speed–making these paddles perfect for more aggressive players.
+- The Nitrx-4Z rubber is designed to increase the amount of spin you can put on the ball, and the overall product is designed for control–making these paddles perfect for more defensive players.

-- They feature a great, classic ping pong paddle look and offer plenty of durability and versatility, being perfect for both travel and home play.
+- They feature a great, modern ping pong paddle look and offer plenty of versatility, being perfect for both travel and home play.

 - The rubber is not replaceable, meaning upgrading or servicing these paddles is not very doable.

-Because of the design’s focus on speed and spin, they don’t offer quite as much in the way of precise control–though this again makes them ideal for more aggressive players rather than the more defensive table tennis players among you.
+- Because of the design’s focus on control and spin, they don’t offer quite as much in the way of more aggressive players.

 Stiga, one of the top names in ping pong paddles–particularly for intermediate players or those who are no longer beginners, but just starting to play in a truly competitive way–packs a lot of unique features into their Pro Carbon table tennis racket.